 - Delivery milestones later in a financial year may provide more flexibility.
-This is because early deliveries in the same financial year are permitted without prior approval from the agency. - To prevent delays in payment, avoid setting delivery milestones on dates which fall between Christmas Day and New Year's Day, or in late June. - Applicants should avoid having delivery milestones within the final three months of Fixed Delivery contracts, or within the final 4 weeks of Optional Delivery contracts.
+This is because early deliveries made in the same financial year are permitted without needing prior approval from the agency. - To prevent delays in payment, avoid setting delivery milestones on dates which fall between Christmas Day and New Year's Day, or in late June. - Applicants should avoid setting delivery milestones within the final 4 weeks of the contract term.